heinze317/TCOB_ELO_Tracker/README.md

 Date filter for special events to only keep data for current event

-!Function to check for new members/characters and add them to the DB!
+Function to check for new members/characters and add them to the DB (added 11/29)(needs testing)

 Ranking system to post the members from highest to lowest Elo score